When Will the Sellers’ Market End?

 What is a Sellers’ Market?

 The price of a home is set when a seller accepts a buyer’s offer.
-Historically, a balanced market exists when there is six to seven months of inventory based on buyer demand.
-In a balanced market neither buyer or seller has an advantage.
-In a sellers’ market the inventory level is below six months meaning there are fewer homes for sale than there are qualified buyers.
-The chart below shows the months of inventory available for sale between 1999 and 2021 at the national level.
+Historically, a balanced market exists when there are six months of inventory.
+In a balanced market, neither buyer nor seller has an advantage.
+In a sellers’ market, the inventory level is below six months, meaning fewer homes are are available for sale than qualified buyers.
+The chart below shows the total number of homes for sale in April at the national level going back to 2017.

 Portland Metro Inventory History

-The chart below shows the inventory level in the Greater Portland market area from 2019 through 2023.
-Real estate has a seasonal inventory cycle.
-The number of homes listed for sale increases in the spring and peaks in the summer.
+The chart below shows the inventory level in the Greater Portland market area from 2019 through 2024—the number of homes for sale increases in the spring and peaks in the summer.
 Inventory levels drop during the winter months.
 Historically, the Portland Metro home inventory ranges between a low of 1,200 and a high of 2,400 homes for sale.
-In the first quarter of 2020 inventory levels dropped and to date have not returned to normal levels.
-During this time, inventory has ranged between 25-50% of normal … buyer demand was strong and buyers had to compete for the limited inventory and home prices escalated dramatically.
-The result was a strong seller’s market and double digit home price appreciation..
+In the first quarter of 2020, inventory levels dropped and have not returned to normal.
+During this time, inventory ranged between 25-50% of normal … buyer demand was strong, buyers had to compete for the limited inventory, and home prices escalated dramatically.
+The result was a strong seller’s market and double-digit home price appreciation.

-Millennial Generation Now the Largest Segment of Population
+The Millennial Generation is Now the Largest Segment of the Population

-The other component driving the seller’s market was buyer demand.
+The other component driving the sellers’ market is additional buyer demand.
 The Millennial Generation (ages 18-36) is now the largest segment of the U.S. population.
-They have jobs and have been living in apartments or in their parents basements and are anxious to form families and buy homes.
-In short, they are a motivated, ready, willing, and able buyers looking for homes.
-This combination low inventory and upsurge in demand, due to the coming of age of the Millennials, has been a key driving force for the recent sellers’ market and rapid home price appreciation.
+They have jobs and have been living in apartments or their parent’s basements and are anxious to form families and buy homes.
+In short, they are motivated, ready, willing, and able buyers looking for homes.
+This combination of low inventory and the upsurge in demand due to the coming of age of the Millennials has been a critical driving force for the recent sellers’ market and rapid home price appreciation.

 When Will The Sellers’ Market End?